 A fully fitted, well designed boot room will be planned and executed in the same way as a small kitchen – take a look at our guide to designing a small kitchen for advice – with a price tag to match.
 Ready to go?
 Don't miss our boot room design ideas, too.

-Decide how you will use the boot room
+How you will use a boot room?

 In a typical farmhouse, a boot room is positioned by the back door, so that you can stomp in with muddy boots and change out of wet weather gear without traipsing mud through the house.
 If you’re embarking on a renovation project, planning an extension or fitting a new kitchen, now’s the time to see whether the ground floor could be reconfigured to include a boot room.

-Achieve a great layout
+Achieve a great boot room layout

-Choose practical storage furniture
+Choose practical boot room storage furniture

 Essentially, three levels of storage are required; shoe storage goes at the base – a bench with cubby holes beneath is ideal – then hanging racks for coats and jackets.
 Above head height, shelves can take hats or lesser-used items, such as sports gear.